Running YouTube ads is one way to ensure your target audience finds the videos you worked hard to script, storyboard, shoot, and edit.

 If the ad is longer than 30 seconds, you pay if the viewer watches it for at least 30 seconds.
 In both cases, you pay if the viewer interacts with your ad before it's over.

 Consider this when you’re coming up with ideas for content for the ad.
 You may want to put messaging at a certain point so uninterested viewers can skip the ad, or you might provide special offers towards the end of the video.

 11. Use the CPV pricing model for remarketing.

 If you have a predetermined audience you marketed to, use the cost-per-view pricing model to remarket to this audience.

 This bidding model will get you lots of views.
 It’ll also be a lot cheaper and has a good chance of converting.

 The Future of Video is Bright

-We’ve told you before: Video content is a must-have part of your content strategy.
-This is even truer now that YouTube lets marketers target users based on their search histories.
+Video content is a must-have part of your content strategy.
+This is even more relevant now that YouTube lets marketers target users based on their search histories.

-Editor's Note: This post was originally published in October 2015 and has been updated for freshness, accuracy, and comprehensiveness.
+Editor's note: This post was originally published in February 2017 and has been updated for comprehensiveness.